Sokoto Caliphate: Nomenclature

 Throughout the 19th century, the Islamic state founded by Usman dan Fodio had no fixed name.
 In Hausa, the local lingua franca, it was sometimes referred to as daular 'Uthmaniyya ("Uthmani state"), not to be confused with the Ottoman state, the original daular 'uthmaniyya.
 Usman and his successors, who ruled from Sokoto, used the title of Commander of the Believers (Amir al-mu'minin in Arabic; Sarkin Musulmi in Hausa; Lamido Julbe in Fulfulde).
 The townspeople of the capital, Sokoto, were known as Kadirawa, followers of the Qadiriyya Sufi order.

 Following the British conquest of Sokoto, the British colonist appointed Muhammad Attahiru II as Emir of the newly established Sokoto Emirate, indicating the loss of sovereign powers over the other emirs and his subordination to the governor.
 Unlike other Native emirs in the region, however, he was given the courtesy title of Sultan.
-The title was never used in the 19th century and was only was reserved for subordinate rulers, such as the later emirs of Kano and Zaria, both major, wealthy cities answerable to the caliph at Sokoto.
+The title was never used in the 19th century and was only reserved for subordinate rulers, such as the later emirs of Kano and Zaria, both major, wealthy cities answerable to the caliph at Sokoto.

 In post-colonial Nigeria during the 1960s, the label "Sokoto Caliphate" was introduced by Murray Last and became the most widely accepted name.
 According to Last, the term was influenced by the work of Professor Abdullahi Smith, Head of the History Department at Ahmadu Bello University, Zaria.
 Smith had liked to use the term 'caliphate' when teaching the history of Usman's state.
 When Last titled his 1966 PhD dissertation "The Sokoto Caliphate", his supervisor Smith preferred "The Caliphate of Sokoto", but the shorter "Sokoto Caliphate" (Daular Sakkwato in Hausa) became more widely adopted.
 Last explained his reasoning:The decision to relabel the historical state whose capital was at Sokoto was partly intellectual, partly political: intellectual, because we needed a properly Islamic term for a properly Islamic state (and a term that could be justified both on textual evidence and on a technical legal rationale); political, because the newly autonomous regional government of Northern Nigeria needed a model on which to base its new political morality of "work and worship."Some scholars contest this rationale and continue to use old terms like Fulani Empire (l'empire peul in French).
-The relabelling by Last and Smith reflected an intepretation of Usman's jihad as a religious movement and, thus of Sokoto as an Islamic state, rather than as an 'empire' as was common among colonial British writers.
+The relabelling by Last and Smith reflected an interpretation of Usman's jihad as a religious movement and, thus of Sokoto as an Islamic state, rather than as an 'empire' as was common among colonial British writers.
 The assumption was that an 'empire' was a political system in which one 'race,' 'nationality' or 'tribe' dominated other groups, and excluded them from government.
-The intepretation of the movement as an 'ethnic' revolution by the Fulani was mainly based on the fact that all but one of the new emirs were indeed Fulani.
+The interpretation of the movement as an 'ethnic' revolution by the Fulani was mainly based on the fact that all but one of the new emirs were indeed Fulani.
 However, the prevailing view among scholars is that Usman's movement was primarily religious.
 The early emirs were chosen on their piety as Muslim scholars, and they were expected to provide proper Islamic governance.